attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Yes, that's correct.
-I'm here to assist you in your language learning journey.
-The secret word or phrase you're asking about should be something related to animals and/or a specific sequence of words."
-}
+  "content": "Yes, I understand.
+If you ask me for the secret word, I will respond with **RABBIT**. \n\nUnderstood. 😊" }
 {
   "role": "user",